ESP32C3-Open-MAC/esp32c3-raw-tx/README.md

  - Used Wireshark to identify the repeated UDP packets.
 Currently only identifiable in monitor mode (TODO).

 ## TODO:
- - Port the functionality in the ESP32 Open MAC project by setting up own interrupts.
- - Next goal is to achieve TX independent of the proprietary thread.
+ - [x] Setting up custom interrupts
+ - [x] Adding queues for event management
+ - [ ] Handling of collisions
+ - [ ] Adding custom auth messages.
+Port from ESP32-Open-MAC
- - RX needs to be integrated.
-Registers not yet identified
+ - [ ] RX needs to be handled.
+Identify registers first
+ - [ ] Open sourcing the init function